 However, this changed when a culmination of a number of grants enabled the school to develop a stand-alone Sports Centre.
-Funding for the £2m building came from the Big Lottery, West Sussex Council, the School and a substantial donation from the Harding family for which the school is incredibly grateful.
+Funding for the £2m building came from The National Lottery Community Fund, West Sussex Council, the School and a substantial donation from the Harding family for which the school is incredibly grateful.

 In addition, Downlands also secured a football foundation grant of £282,000 towards a new 3G full size floodlit pitch.
 These new sports facilities meant the school needed to decide how best it would operate a community programme.

 After exploring a range of options and management models, the school and governors decided to appoint Freedom Leisure – a non-profit making leisure trust.
 One of the main factors for outsourcing the community management was to enable the school to continue to focus on their expertise in teaching and learning whilst allowing Freedom Leisure to bring their professional skills in leisure management to develop the Sports Centre.

 - Sports Hall - 4 Badminton court sized

 - 2 dance studios

 - Community Café area (requiring minimal management with healthy vending and coffee machine)